 With issue 16 in 1952 this new logo appeared, following the same layout as the previous two, but with wider, rounded serifs, open letters, and an outline around them to allow for a second color.
-STORIES has also been redone by hand, I think.
+STORIES has also been redone, I think.
 This is another logo by Ira, and it’s not bad, though perhaps not as charming as the previous one.
 It does go well with the cover lettering by Schnapp, bringing the book more into the DC house style.
 This logo remained on the book for many years.

 And then we arrive at that awful period in DC design history, 1966.
 All the overblown lettering on the cover is by Ira Schnapp, including the boxy and inappropriate logo.

 Here’s the logo from the DC files, with the original tagline at the bottom.
 The yellow-brown glue stains show where the final, revised tagline was once pasted over it.
 As I said about the similar 1966 YOUNG LOVE logo, it uses the sort of Schnapp block letters that worked okay on super-hero titles, but I think are completely wrong for a romance book.
 Again, Schnapp must have been just doing what he was told.
 The logo shows a lot of white correction paint on the O, so Ira must have had some trouble with it.

 In 1967 another new Schnapp logo began, and while it still features block letters, they’re more interesting than the previous ones.
 That said, it’s an awkward fit, this egg-shaped logo.
 It leaves lots of room for melodramatic cover copy to the right, but the balance of the logo area is all wrong.

 Here’s the original logo from the DC files, and I have to say, it’s not one of Schnapp’s better ideas.
 While the letterforms reach for interest with odd shapes and sizes, they never grasp it, in my opinion.
 The small S looks particularly odd to me, and the whole logo is rather a mess.